Key Questions to Answer

 - Assumptions are validated by users and its key success indicators: KPIs, OKRs.

-- Meets what was assigned as definition of done.
+- Meets what was assigned as the definition of done.

 - What data and metrics do we need to have and add to reach our goal?